 For a diagnosis of IBS, these symptoms must occur at least 3 times a month.

 Other symptoms of IBS may include:

-- Passing mucus – a clear liquid made by the intestines that coats and protects tissues in the gastrointestinal tract.
+passing mucus – a clear liquid made by your gut that coats and protects its tissues

 What triggers symptoms of IBS?

 Most people with IBS notice that food triggers symptoms.
 In particular, a group of short-chain carbohydrates called FODMAPs (fermentable oligosaccharides, disaccharides, monosaccharides and polyols).